siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 This is the source-free continuity statement itself: no added creation term, no added destruction term, only transport.

-The next question is different.
-It is not whether energy moves from one region to a neighboring region, but what shape the reorganization of energy takes when understood as a complete process rather than region by region numerical accounting.
+Continuity gives local accounting.
+We now explore what it implies for the shape of energy reorganization as a complete process.

 $\mathbf{S}$ handles a directional accounting of how energy is transported.
 Even taken as a whole, it does not yet reveal the structure of that transport,